-With the possible exception of a Mutawatir hadith (see explanation which follows), one of the narrators, of a reputable chain of narrators, had to have heard or seen the Prophet in action.
-An example of a hadith received by way of Abu Al Nauman, who said he heard it from Said ibn Zayd, who said he heard it from Ali ibn Zayd, who said he heard it from Jabir ibn Abdullah, that the Prophet said: "Whoever has three daughters, cares and provides for them, and shows them mercy, will enter Paradise."
+With the possible exception of a Mutawatir hadith (see explanation that follows), one of the narrators, of a reputable chain of narrators, had to have heard or seen Muhammad in action.
+An example of a hadith received by way of Abu Al Nauman, who said he heard it from Said ibn Zayd, who said he heard it from Ali ibn Zayd, who said he heard it from Jabir ibn Abdullah, is that Muhammad said: “Whoever has three daughters, cares and provides for them, and shows them mercy, will enter Paradise.”

-A Mutawatir hadith is a saying or story remembered by a sufficient number of people to be considered sahih.
-The rational being, that a large number of people reporting the same thing could not be "expected to agree upon a lie".
-An example is the story told by the Prophet about the coming of the Mahdi, the "prophesied redeemer of Islam" Wiki.
+A Mutawatir hadith is a saying or story remembered by a sufficient number of people to be considered sahih, i.e., authentic, the rationale being that a large number of people reporting the same thing could not be "expected to agree upon a lie."
+An example is the story told by Muhammad about the coming of the Mahdi, the "prophesied redeemer of Islam."

 The Mahdi, a man named Muhammad b. `Abdullah and a descendant of the Prophet (may Allah bless him and grant him peace) through Fatimah [his daughter], who will be the Leader (Imam, Khalifah) of the Muslims, rule for seven years and fill the world with justice and equity after it had been filled with tyranny and oppression.
 He will also fight the Dajjal along with Jesus son of Mary ...